sepehrbakhshi/BELS/README.md

 types, and provide hyperparameter and ablation analysis of our proposed model.
 Our experiments show that the proposed approach outperforms 10 state-of-the-art baselines and supplies an overall improvement of 18.59% in terms of average prequential accuracy.
+# Running BELS
+To run the codes, put all of the codes and also the dataset in the same folder.
+In the BELS_test.py, simply change the variable named "dataset_name = YOUR_DATASET_NAME".
+Then run the BELS_test.py.